zoehenry/full-stack-camp/week-1/lecture-what-is-the-internet.md

 ### Answer

-As you might imagine, It's complicated.
-There are a *lot* of things that happen.

-A bird's-eye view gives insight into the "full stack".
+A bird's-eye view gives insight into the "full stack"

+- G key is pressed
+- The "enter" key bottoms out
+- Browser parses the URL
+- Browser looks up the DNS
+- Browser makes a connection
+- Request and response
+- Browser parses response
+- Browser renders page

 !